She was previously the representative for Massachusetts’s 5th congressional district as a Democrat from 2007 to 2012.

 Apr 23, 2015.
 Passed 355/63.

 H.R.
 83 (113th): Consolidated and Further Continuing Appropriations Act, 2015

 This bill became the vehicle for passage of the Consolidated and Further Continuing Appropriations Act, 2015 [pdf], which was approved by the House on December 11, 2014 and by the Senate on December 13, 2014.
 The bill was originally introduced on January 3, 2013 by ...

 H.R.
 6233 (112th): Agricultural Disaster Assistance Act of 2012

 Aug 2, 2012.
 Passed 223/197.

 The Leahy–Smith America Invents Act (AIA) is a United States federal statute that was passed by Congress and was signed into law by President Barack Obama on September 16, 2011.
 The law represents the most significant change to the U.S. patent system since 1952, and ...

-From Oct 2007 to Dec 2017, Tsongas missed 297 of 7,356 roll call votes, which is 4.0%.
+From Oct 2007 to Apr 2018, Tsongas missed 318 of 7,542 roll call votes, which is 4.2%.
 This is worse than the median of 2.3% among the lifetime records of representatives currently serving.
-ProPublica has tracked 84 explanations for these missed votes.
 The chart below reports missed votes over time.